Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Conclusion

 \section{Conclusion}

-This study presented a benchmark of several model-agnostic counterfactual algorithms using state-of-the-art quantitative metrics.
+This study used state-of-the-art quantitative metrics to present a benchmark of several model-agnostic counterfactual algorithms.
 As part of this evaluation, we also examined decision-tree paths to understand the structure of the counterfactual explanations.
-Our main findings suggest that relying solely on quantitative metrics, such as proximity or sparsity, is insufficient and a poor indicator of assessing the quality of a counterfactual explanation.
-Counterfactuals that do not ensure plausibility and do not capture domain knowledge may have good proximity scores, but their explanations may induce users into falsely believing in a decision \cite{Bordt2022}.
+Our main findings suggest that relying solely on quantitative metrics, such as proximity or sparsity, is insufficient and a poor indicator of a counterfactual explanation's quality.
+Counterfactuals that do not ensure plausibility and do not capture domain knowledge may have good proximity scores, but their explanations may induce users into falsely believing in a decision~\cite{Bordt2022}.
 This means that explainable counterfactual algorithms that do not consider plausibility in their internal mechanisms cannot be evaluated with the current state-of-the-art evaluation metrics, and their results may be biased.

 This study also demonstrated the advantages of inspecting generated counterfactual explanations by analyzing their decision paths.
-We recommend future research in the area to develop a more robust qualitative analysis of counterfactual explanations to complement the quantitative metrics.
+We recommend future research to develop a more robust inspection of counterfactual explanations to complement the quantitative metrics.
 Generating counterfactuals' decision paths can provide novel insights into the counterfactual generation process, provide a plausibility analysis, or even verify alignment with context and domain knowledge.

-This work also enabled us to investigate different predictive models and their role in the counterfactual generation process.
+This work also enabled us to investigate different predictive models and their role in the counterfactual generation.
 We found that the predictive model (either a white box, a grey box, or a black box) did not significantly impact the generation of counterfactuals.